-Total sales transactions among NGI's surveyed companies were nearly unchanged in 4Q2011, compared with 4Q2010.
-Twenty-six of the leading companies participating in NGI's survey had total sales transactions of 135.29 Bcf/d in 4Q2011, compared with 135.86 Bcf/d that they transacted in 4Q2010.
-And there was a 2.00 Bcf/d (1%) decline in the total sales transactions for the 12-month period, according to the survey.
+Twenty-six of the leading companies participating in NGI‘s survey had total sales transactions of 135.29 Bcf/d in 4Q2011, compared with 135.86 Bcf/d that they transacted in 4Q2010.
+But there was a 1% or 2 Bcf/d decline in the total sales transactions for the 12-month period, according to the survey.
 Three of the top five marketers for both the quarter and the year posted a decline in sales.

-Even so, 2011 saw an increase in domestic gas production of 4.3 Bcf/d, or 7.5%, over 2010, marking the largest year-over-year production jump in the last 25 years, according to Bentek Energy LLC (see Daily GPI, March 15).
-Production growth has stalled or declined in the last six months everywhere except in the Marcellus Shale as producers scale back dry gas activity due to low prices, Bentek said.
+The lower trading numbers came at the same time 2011 saw an increase in domestic gas production of 4.3 Bcf/d, or 7.5%, over 2010, marking the largest year-over-year production jump in the last 25 years, according to Bentek Energy LLC.
+Production growth has stalled or declined in the last six months everywhere except in the Marcellus Shale as producers scale back dry gas activity due to low prices.

-Surveyed sales volumes are always higher than production since the survey includes sales by several companies of the same package of gas.
+Surveyed sales volumes are always higher than production since the same package of gas may be bought and sold several times over on the way from the wellhead to the burnertip.
 The fact that sales volumes declined while production increased could be ascribed to lower prices dampening trading and spawning fewer multiple trades.
 It also could be that more production went into storage to be sold later.